lammps/lammps/doc/src/Howto_lammps_gui.rst

 .. note::

-   Pre-compiled, ready-to-use LAMMPS GUI executables for Linux (Ubuntu 20.04LTS or later and compatible), macOS (version 11 aka Big Sur or later), and Windows (version 10 or later) :ref:`are available
+   Pre-compiled, ready-to-use LAMMPS-GUI executables for Linux (Ubuntu 20.04LTS or later and compatible), macOS (version 11 aka Big Sur or later), and Windows (version 10 or later) :ref:`are available
    <lammps_gui_install>` for download.
 None-MPI LAMMPS executables of
    the same LAMMPS version are included in these packages as well.
-The source code for the LAMMPS GUI is included in the LAMMPS source code distribution and can be found in the ``tools/lammps-gui`` folder.
+The source code for the LAMMPS-GUI is included in the LAMMPS source code distribution and can be found in the ``tools/lammps-gui`` folder.
 It can be compiled alongside LAMMPS when :doc:`compiling with CMake
    <Build_cmake>`.

-LAMMPS GUI tries to provide an experience similar to what people traditionally would do to run LAMMPS using a command line window but just rolled into a single executable:
+LAMMPS-GUI tries to provide an experience similar to what people traditionally would do to run LAMMPS using a command line window but just rolled into a single executable: